- Where are the REACH Program Regulations located?

 A: The school system must raise private funds; local public funds should not be used for REACH Scholarships.

 A: All funds raised for each scholarship is placed with the REACH Georgia Foundation until the Scholar meets all eligibility requirements as a high school graduate and enrolls in a HOPE-eligible postsecondary institution.

 A: The school system must submit all funds raised for the second cohort of REACH Scholars in the Fall term before signing ceremonies.

 A: REACH must ensure that the $10,000 investment in a new 8th-grade Scholar is made and accounted for in the REACH Georgia Foundation.
 When the Scholar meets all eligibility requirements as a high school graduate, the Scholar’s HOPE-eligible postsecondary institution will invoice GSFA to have those funds electronically transferred to their institution.

-A: No. The postsecondary instiution will invoice GSFA at $2,500 per year (maximum), drawn from the REACH Georgia Foundation.
+A: No. The postsecondary institution will invoice GSFA at a maximum of $1,250/semester or $2,500 per academic year towards the student’s cost of attendance, drawn from the REACH Georgia Foundation.